 Exacerbation of some of the above symptoms can cause blepharitis.
 If blepharitis is not treated, the lashes may fall out or deform.

 Eyelash mites only cause clinical manifestations when they are either very numerous or the host has underlying skin problems.
-Otherwise, eyelash mites do not cause any specific clinical symptoms.
+Otherwise, they do not cause any specific clinical symptoms.

 Are Eyelash Mites Contagious?